canonic-epicure/JooseX-Namespace-Depended/README.md

 Please refer to [JooseX.Namespace.Depended.Authoring][authoring] for more information.

 By default, framework operates in asynchronous mode, using XHR requests for transport and `eval` for "materialization".
+All edge cases like refering to already loaded class, double loading, etc are handled correctly.

 CURRENT DEVELOPMENT STATUS
 ==========================